iTwin/iTwinUI/README.md

 ## Theming

-By default, all components use the light theme but we also provide support for switching to dark theme in two different ways:

-- Use `ThemeProvider` in your root component where you can pass one of the following values:
+By default, all components use the light theme, but we recommend wrapping your root element with `ThemeProvider`.
+You can pass one of the following values to its `theme` prop:
   - `light` (default)
   - `dark`
   - `os` (which respects the color scheme of the operating system)